deepakjowel95/humidity_sensor_ArduinoUno/README.md

  Step.2->Download the code in the respository and follow the steps as in the comments.
 Please make sure you read the comments in 'Download this code' before starting with this project as it will help you to understand the project and make favorable changes to it.

- Step.3->Once the above two steps have been performed correctlly, open the 'Serial Monitor' from 'Tools' on the menu toolbar the updates of the temperature,humidity and heat index will be provided after every 2 seconds.Make sure to select the suggested 'Port' before you open 'Serial Monitor' as the IDE tends to refresh it after compilation or upload.
+ Step.3->Once the above two steps have been performed correctlly, open the 'Serial Monitor' from 'Tools' on the menu toolbar the updates of the temperature,humidity and heat index will be provided after every 2 seconds.
+Make sure to select the suggested 'Port' before you open 'Serial Monitor' as the IDE tends to refresh it after compilation or upload.
 Changes can be made in the code to recieve these updates early as well as delayed.
 # Connections are to made as shown below in the diagram

 ![image](https://user-images.githubusercontent.com/51018258/119387785-0c9cc500-bce7-11eb-9f47-d4b754293c24.png)